LordKriegan/timetracker/README.md

         * Create api route to upload and parse xlsx files - DONE Nice to Haves:
         * Choose which sheet to parse - DONE (pass query parameter sheet with number)

-API:

-    POST: "/api/parsexlsx?sheet=SHEETNUM"
-        To parse an xlsx file, make a post request to this url with the file in the body and the sheet number to parse. default sheet number is 1.